-The School of Nursing has a dedicated research librarian, Jane Magee, to help you find resources.
+The School of Nursing has a dedicated health sciences librarian, Shuyi Liu, to help you find resources.
+Her email address is shuyil@mail.fresnostate.edu.
 The library also provides instruction in subjects like information literacy, Endnote, and how to do a literature review.
-There are also several electronic databases of journals that can be access from the campus or from home.
+There are also several electronic databases of journals that can be accessed from the campus or from home.
 The library is also home to the Graduate Writing Studio.